-Investments in equity instruments designated at fair value through other comprehensive income i) Financial assets - Initial recognition and measurement (continued)
+Investments in equity instruments designated at fair value through other comprehensive income

-Upon initial recognition, the reporting unit can elect to classify irrevocably its equity investments as equity instruments designated at fair value through OCI when they meet the definition of equity under AASB132 Financial Instruments: Presentation and are not held for trading.
+Upon initial recognition, the reporting unit can elect to classify irrevocably its equity investments as equity instruments designated at fair value through other comprehensive income when they meet the definition of equity under AASB132 Financial Instruments: Presentation and are not held for trading.
 The classification is determined on an instrument-by-instrument basis.